 There don’t seem to be enough hours in a day.
-While time management and efficiency are core components in getting more done with less time, learning how to sustain intense focus for prolonged periods is equally important.
-If you ever have difficulty staying focused to study or do work, I’ve got the remedy for you.
+While time management and efficiency are core components of getting more done with less time, learning how to sustain intense focus for prolonged periods is equally as important.
+If you ever have difficulty staying focused, I have the remedy for you.

-How to battle this fragmentation of attention is a common concern I help students overcome during our sessions together.
-I have distilled what is most beneficial to students into 7 steps to reclaim your focus.
+Battling this fragmentation of attention is a common concern.
+In this post, I’ve distilled what is most beneficial to students into 7 steps to reclaim your focus.

 1 | Find the 20% of Factors that Yield 80% of Distractions

 If you’re anything like me, chances are your smartphone is the biggest culprit.
-The constant notifications, updates from social media, and checking emails for those small dopamine snacks are all too alluring.
-As important as self-discipline is, it’s important to craft the systems in place that reduce temptation and the energy required to resist it.
+The constant notifications, emails, and updates from social media (i.e., dopamine snacks) are all too alluring.
+As important as self-discipline is, it’s important to craft systems that reduce temptation and the energy required to resist it.
 We’ll get back to that shortly.

-Other common sources of distraction include Netflix, or the TV in general, rambunctious roommates, or video games.
-After watching this video, take 5 minutes to sit with a journal and jot down anything that you would consider a distraction from you getting work done.
+Other common sources of distraction include television, rambunctious roommates, and video games.
+After reading this section, take 5 minutes to sit with a journal and jot down anything that distracts you from getting work done.
 You should be able to come up with a list of at least 20 items.
 Rate each factor from 1 to 10 in terms of how powerful the distraction is.
-We’ll be applying the following steps to this list.
+We’ll apply the following steps to the list you create.

 2 | Systematically Reduce Temptation

-From your list of 20, take the top 5.
-We’ll be focusing our energy there in systematically reducing temptation and the risk of distraction.
+Choose the top 5 from your list of 20.
+We’ll be focusing our energy there to systematically reduce temptation and the risk of distraction.

-Chances are your smartphone and social media is high on the list.
-For this reason, I’ve disabled notifications on my phone except for phone calls and text messages.
+Chances are your smartphone is high on the list.
+For this reason, I’ve disabled notifications on my phone, except for phone calls and text messages.
 I don’t have badges anywhere on my phone.
 My wallpaper is straight black and boring.
 I’ve done these and several other tweaks to reduce the temptation of using my phone.

-When I need to get prolonged focused work done, like writing this blog post, I work on my laptop or iPad.
-If I’m on my laptop, I’ll fullscreen my writing app of choice, Bear, and enable Do Not Disturb mode to block notifications.
+When I need prolonged focus to get work done, like writing this blog post, I work on my laptop or iPad.
+If I’m on my laptop, I’ll fullscreen my writing app of choice and enable Do Not Disturb mode to block notifications.
 The iPad is similar, as I’ve disabled notifications and apps run full screen by default.

-If you need additional help in maintaining focus and not getting off track, there are apps that block other websites and forcibly limit your ability to waste time.
-My personal favorite is Focus, but other apps like SelfControl or Freedom are other solid options.
-Links are down in the description below.
+If you need additional help maintaining focus, there are apps that block other websites and forcibly limit your ability to waste time.
+My personal favorite is Focus, but other apps like SelfControl or Freedom are solid options.

 But let’s say you’re struggling with Netflix or those rambunctious roommates.
 In that case, environmental interventions may be more effective.